fistache/express-https-provider/readme.md

 server.

 > Attention!
-Your server will be serving both at `https://yourapp.name` and `http://localhost`, but all request will be redirected to https by default.
+Your server will be serving both at `https://yourapp.name` and `http://localhost`, but all request will be redirected to the first one by default.

 ![Browser screenshot of trusted certificate on local machine (node.js)](https://gist.githubusercontent.com/aliaksandrparfiankou/439bf6ea2eefb8f0b9c6deff86010964/raw/a6614fcba0c4e75312581d64eac03188f51ecac9/browser.PNG "Browser screenshot of trusted certificate on local machine (node.js)")